How to help your child establish and build credit

 Helping your child build credit as an authorized user

-Minors may be able to build credit by becoming authorized users on a credit card account.
-But to build good credit, both the authorized user and the account holder need to use the card responsibly.
-And the activity has to be reported to credit bureaus.
+A minor may be able to build credit by becoming an authorized user on the credit card account of a trusted family member or friend.
+But to build good credit, both the authorized user and primary cardholder need to use the card responsibly—and the activity has to be reported to the credit bureaus.